- 1

 FURNITURE:

-DEDECE: Dining Table - Knoll Studio, Eero Saarinen, Saarinen Dining Table; Lights - Tom Dixon 'Copper Shade'
+DEDECE Dining Table - Knoll Studio, Eero Saarinen, Saarinen Dining Table;

-Living Edge: Dining Chairs - Herman Miller, Charles and Ray Eames, Plastic Armchair
+Living Edge Dining Chairs - Herman Miller, Charles and Ray Eames, Plastic Armchair